The Gaping Gill winch: insider tips and what to expect

 The winch is run for one week in May and one week in August.
 In May it’s run by the Bradford Pothole Club and in August by the Craven Pothole Club.

-At time of writing, the May winch is cheaper than the August winch at £15 vs £20.
-You pay the £2.50 Ingleborough Estate Trail fee in addition to this.
+At time of writing, the cost of the winch is £30 in both May and August.
 As I write this post in September, the dates for the next winch in May are already available, so you have quite a bit of notice to organise your trip.

 The winch actually operated across eight days the year we visited, although there were two half days where it had closed early due to severe weather, which may be the reason they went for an extra day.
 The winch does operate in rain, but if it’s torrential it will likely close.